How to Become a Certified Nurse-Midwife in North Carolina: CNM Program Guide

 According to the North Carolina Affiliate of the American College of Nurse-Midwives (NCACNM), certified nurse-midwives (CNMs) have been licensed and practicing in North Carolina for over 35 years.
 These advanced practice registered nurses (APRNs), educated and skilled in advanced practice nursing and midwifery, provide safe, individualized, minimally invasive care to women and their families.

-This care includes not just care for the childbearing woman but comprehensive care for women from adolescence to menopause and beyond.
+This care encompasses not only care for the childbearing woman but also comprehensive care for women from adolescence to menopause and beyond.
 CNMs are master’s-prepared, nationally certified, and state-registered (licensed) advanced practice registered nurses (APRNs) who practice in hospital obstetric centers and less conventional settings like birth centers, women’s clinics, and clients’ homes.

 The NCACNM believes that the high-quality care CNMs deliver is essential to improving the health of North Carolina’s women and babies.
-Recent studies have shown that midwifery care is associated with fewer interventions, lower cesarean rates, and higher patient satisfaction scores than traditional obstetric care.
+Recent studies have demonstrated that midwifery care is associated with fewer interventions, lower cesarean section rates, and higher patient satisfaction scores compared to traditional obstetric care.

 According to the U.S. Department of Health & Human Services, Centers for Disease Control and Prevention, and the National Center for Health Statistics, as of 2023, approximately 15.2% of births in North Carolina were attended by midwives.
 This represents a notable increase from previous years and demonstrates the growing importance of nurse-midwives in North Carolina’s maternal healthcare landscape.